How To Do The Gomukhasana And What Are Its Benefits?

 There are some points of caution that you must keep in mind before you practice this asana.

-- People suffering from shoulder, neck, and knee pains must refrain from practicing this asana.
-If you suffer from backaches, it is best to consult a doctor before you do this asana, and practice only under the supervision of a certified yoga instructor.
+- People with rotator cuff injuries, and knee pains must refrain from practicing this asana or look for suitable modifications.
+If you have backache, it is best to consult a doctor before you do this asana, and practice only under the supervision of a certified yoga instructor.

 - If you have tight shoulders and fail to clasp your fingers behind your back, use a strap between your hands.
 Start the pose with a strap draped over the shoulder of the lower arm.
 Slide the lower arm to the back (you must ensure that you slide your arm as much to the top of the back as possible), then catch the free end of the strap with the upper arm.

-- In case you are fat or obese, performing this exercise might be difficult.
+- In case of other restrictions, performing this exercise might be difficult.
 But don’t fret.
 Instead, start small.
-You can begin by trying to take your hands backward (you don’t have to clasp the fingers), and simply stretching your legs and crossing one over the other.
+You can begin by trying to take your hands backward, holding elbow to elbow (you don’t have to clasp the fingers), and simply stretching your legs and crossing one over the other.
 With time and patience, you will be able to perform the pose perfectly as it makes your body flexible and easy to stretch.

 Beginners usually find it difficult to get their sitting bones to rest evenly on the floor.
 This makes stacking the knees evenly over each other quite difficult.
 The spine cannot extend itself properly when the pelvis is tilted.
 So use a blanket or bolster to support and lift the sitting bones.